Are you an adviser? Go to Unbiased Pro

 Find an accountant

-Here are some simply tips that can help you hang on to your cash for longer.
+Here are some simple tips to help you hold on to your money for longer.

 • Set up your invoice to get paid quickly, then try to ensure you don’t have to pay the VAT until the next quarter.

-• Agree terms that give you as much time as possible to pay suppliers.
+• Agree on terms that give you as much time as possible to pay suppliers.

-• When buying expensive things for your business, try and do it at the end of the quarter or just after the VAT return period.
+• When buying expensive things for your business, try to do it at the end of the quarter or just after the VAT return period.
 This will reduce your VAT bill.

 • Remember the ‘flat rate’ scheme for businesses with a turnover up to £150,000.
-This allows you to pay a percentage rate each quarter that’s relevant to your business sector and does away with complicated preparations.
+The flat rate VAT scheme allows you to pay a percentage rate each quarter that’s relevant to your business sector and does away with complicated preparations.
 It can save you both time and money.

-A number of tax reliefs are available to encourage business growth.
-See which of the following you may be eligible for.
+See which of the following you may be eligible for:

 Research and development (R&D)